xoolive/xoolive.github.io/_posts/2016-06-25-my-personal-cheatsheet.md

 ~~~

 - **Fix errors with invisible characters**
-  Sometimes you get during compilations errors about "stray ‘\302’ in program":
+  Sometimes you get during compilations errors mentioning `stray ‘\302’ in program`, which can be frustrating:

 ~~~
 :% s,\%o302,,g